Mission Davidson: Bačka and back

 The mission found Fruška Gora in April looking very different to the dark, muddy and wet place they left in December.
 They quickly established the communications and were able to arrange for aid drops to Šuljam where they were staying.
-Soon they moved onto Neštin hoping to cross Danube into the Hungarian-occupied Bačka.
+Soon they moved onto Neštin hoping to cross the Danube into the Hungarian-occupied Bačka.
 They did this in a leaky RAF rescue rubber boat, circular and designed for emergency landings in the sea and "hopelessly impractical when floating free".
 The group paddled and pumped the dinghy vigorously and were able to cross unnoticed by the enemy bunkers strewn across the bankside.
 They quickly established the contacts and were able to reach the local town of Bačka Palanka where they were welcomed by the local organiser Leposava Andrić "Baba".

-Soon after, the news of Normandy landings had spread throughout the movement, and the promises of the Second Front were finally realised.
+Soon after, the news of the Normandy landings had spread throughout the movement, and the promises of the Second Front were finally realised.
 This was of "inestimable moral value to the movement" as the end of the war was finally in sight.
 Davidson returned to Fruška Gora and continued to work on organising the air-drops.
 Germans could not abandon Srem as it was the main transport route for the incoming goods and supplies to their troops in Greece.
-On June 8 Partisans realised that the Germans are bringing reinforcements and that they had to leave the villages and hide deep into the forest.
+On June 8, the Partisans realised that the Germans are bringing reinforcements and that they had to leave the villages and hide deep into the forest.
 Those who could not leave had to hide in underground shelters waiting for the enemy offensive to end.
 Some felt that it was the "last one".

-The mission moved further south and via Šašinci and Ašanja arrived to their new HQ in the village of Popinci.
+The mission moved further south and via Šašinci and Ašanja arrived to their new headquarters in the village of Popinci.
 They were chased by the Germans who torched the nearby village of Pećinci in reprisal.
 By mid-July, the Partisans were back in Fruška Gora, fighting to reclaim their lost ground.
 Davidson now arranged for the first airborne evacuation of the 56 wounded fighters and left with them to southern Italy.